amorefitness.com.au

 by Kim Baram

-For a lot of people, for the first few weeks into the new year, some people did start working towards those goals, but then for some reason or another, they might have had a bad day and other things just got in the way.
+For the first few weeks into the new year, some people do start working towards those goals, but then for some reason or another, they might have had a bad day and other things just got in the way.
 They lost their focus and those things ended up taking over and getting in the way of what they had set out to achieve in the first place.

 Sometimes we put too much emphasis on the destination and not the journey.
 When you see other people achieving the same goals as you, but they are getting there faster, you compare yourself to them.
 This just adds pressure and puts more self-doubt in your own mind about why it's not happening for you quickly enough and you slowly start to give up.